shivani29456/Angular4/README.md

 ### Angular CLI (Command Line Interface)- Introduction

 Angular provides an utility to allow users to create and manage projects from the command line.
-It automates tasks like creating projects, adding new controllers, etc. It’s generally a good idea to use angular-cli as it will help create and maintain common patterns across our application and use scaffolding for easier development workflows.
+It automates tasks like creating projects, adding new controllers, etc. It’s generally a good idea to use angular-cli as it will help create and maintain common patterns across our application and use **scaffolding** for easier development workflows.

+### What is scaffolding?

+The CLI tool has commands for scaffolding.
+This makes it possible to add things like new components, routes or services from the command line.
+People who have worked with other frameworks such as Ruby on Rails will be familiar with this.
+To use scaffolding the ng generate or ng g command is used.
+Some of the things that can be added with scaffolding are components, routes, services, classes and pipes.
+Apart from speeding up development, scaffolding will also enforce a strict project structure.
+This helps when collaborating with other developers and makes it easier to navigate projects written by other people.

 ### Installation